 Rotorua Canopy Tours – check-in

+Rotorua Canopy Tours is such a cool concept to get people a little out of their comfort zone.
+It also provides a heightened awareness of nature’s challenges when it comes to conservation.
 I’m stunned to hear that each day, 70,000 birds are killed in New Zealand by stoats, rats and ferrets.
 Every day!
-So the conservation philosophy of Rotorua Canopy Tours is to use traps to combat some of this carnage.
+So, the conservation philosophy of Rotorua Canopy Tours is to use traps to combat some of this carnage.
 It gives our New Zealand birds, especially endemic species, a chance to survive.